arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/languages/c-c++.md

 produce the exact semantics of the x64 intrinsic.
 Once a profile is established, the hot paths can be rewritten directly with NEON intrinsics to avoid the overhead of the generic sse2neon translation.

+Note that GCC's `__sync` built-ins are outdated and may be biased towards the x86 memory model.
+Use `__atomic` versions of these functions instead of the `__sync` versions.
+See https://gcc.gnu.org/onlinedocs/gcc/_005f_005fatomic-Builtins.html for more details.

 ## Signed vs. Unsigned char